bansalaarav/wordle/README.md

 ## How to play

-Run wordle.py or run `python wordle.py` in your terminal.
+Double-click wordle.py or run `python wordle.py` in your terminal.